- Monthly Theme: Erotic Thrillers

 Kristine: But there are!
 In terms of men projecting unrealistic expectations on ladies, right?
 And not being able to deal with the reality of actual romance and courtship?

-Kristine: But both movies have men creating a fiction around heterosexuality, whether that’s by abducting their dream girl or dreaming her into existence.
+Kristine: Both movies have men creating a fiction around heterosexuality, whether that’s by abducting their dream girl or dreaming her into existence.
 Either way, women are just props in the fantasies of men.

 Sean: I know Zoe Kazan wrote Ruby Sparks to comment upon such things, but I reject it nonetheless.